reidrac/swift-nbd-server/README.md

 (by default blocks stored in swift are 64KB, so 16384 * 65536 is 1GB)

-After the container is setup, it can be served with swiftnbds:
+After the container is setup, it can be served with swiftnbdd:

-    swiftnbds container-name
+    swiftnbdd container-name

 Then you can use nbd-client to create the block device (as root):